kareemgrant/wine-ims/README.markdown

 1. git clone the repo to your local development environment ``git clone https://github.com/kareemgrant/wine-ims.git``
 2. Navigate to project folder and run ``rake db:setup`` from the command line
+3. Run ``bundle install`` to download all needed gems
-3. Pull initial 200 Wine records from database by running ``rake fetch_wine_data`` from the command line
+4. Pull initial 200 Wine records from database by running ``rake fetch_wine_data`` from the command line
-4. Start your local server ``rails s``
+5. Start your local server ``rails s``
-5. In your browser navigate to http://localhost:3000
+6. In your browser navigate to http://localhost:3000
-6. To run the tests (Currently only api tests), run ``bundle exec rspec`` from the command line
+7. To run the tests (Currently only api tests), run ``bundle exec rspec`` from the command line